Skip to content

 The biggest waste is doing enhancements without knowing the export needs.

-Do it in this order: Enhance for clarity and consistency (lighting, background cleanup).
-Export platform crops (delivery + website + social).
-Publish and replace everywhere.
 If you want to avoid rework, use the same export recipe weekly.
-Start with /tools/image-requirements.
+Start with image requirements.

 Publishing checklist (where to update first)